thnakas/thnakas.github.io/_pages/conferences.md

 <div align="justify">

 I have participated in over 30 conferences, workshops, and schools.
 Below is a list of events where I contributed with either an oral talk or a poster presentation.
-One notable mention of a participation in a global event is the following:
+One notable example of a participation in a global event is the following:

 <br>

 <ul>

-   <li> <a href="https://www.stsforum.org/kyoto2025/"> <span style="color: skyblue"> 22nd Science and Technology in Society (STS) forum </span> </a>
+   <li> <a href="https://www.stsforum.org/kyoto2025/"> <span style="color: skyblue"> Science and Technology in Society (STS) forum - 22nd Annual Meeting </span> </a>

    <br>
    <br>